Coast Guard offloads over $133.5 million in illicit drugs interdicted in Eastern Pacific Ocean

-The crew of USCGC Seneca (WMEC 906) stand for a photo during a drug offload at Port Everglades in Fort Lauderdale, Florida, Feb.
-30, 2025.
-The crew offloaded more than 17,750 pounds of illicit narcotics worth more than $133 million as a result of four interdictions in the international waters of the Eastern Pacific Ocean.
-(U.S. Coast Guard photo by Petty Officer 2nd Class Eric Rodriguez)
+The crew of USCGC Seneca (WMEC 906) offloads approximately $133 million worth of narcotics at Port Everglades, Florida, Feb.
+13, 2026.
+The seized contraband was the result of four interdictions in the international waters of the Eastern Pacific Ocean.
+(U.S. Coast Guard video by Petty Officer 2nd Class Ilian Borrero-Aguirre)

 |Date Taken: